marcosvm13/blog/_posts/q-for-functional-programmers.md

 corresponds to the following post sections:
 1. Calculating the max of two numbers
 2. Calculating the max price within a day
-3. Calculating the max price within the whole year
+3. Calculating the max price within a whole year

 The first one is just a first contact with the language, where q operators and types basics are introduced.
 The second one serves us as an excuse to show the date api, lists, lambda expressions and *iterators* (which are essentially higher order functions over collections).
-Finally, the last section presents dictionaries and more iterators, where we briefly show an interesting connection with monads.
+Finally, the last section presents dictionaries and more iterators, where we briefly show an interesting connection with functors and monads.

 We embrace an innovative approach (when compared with other articles in this blog) where we show q and scala snippets side by side.
 We want to remark that